While Christmas markets in Poland might not rival the long-standing traditions of Germany or Austria, they’ve seen a resurgence in recent years.

-While you’re in Krakow, be sure to check out these things to do, see and eat.
+While in Krakow, be sure to check out these things to do on a Christmas break in Krakow.

 - Wawel Hill and Castle: Medieval royal castle and museum area.

-- Cloth Hall: The huge building on the main square is home to little shops.
+- Cloth Hall: The huge building on the main square houses little shops.

 - Kazimierz: The old Jewish Quarter is filled with cool cafes and bars.

 - Zapiekanka: Eat a traditional Polish baguette/pizza topped with grilled mushrooms and cheese.
 Head to Plac Nowy in Kazimierz for the best.